IceSkyDev/AppDoc/docs/tools/en/ToolsSet.md

 A tool collection app with dozens of menus and hundreds of features.

-There are five main categories of tools: numeric tools, text tools, date tools, media tools, and other tools。
+There are six main categories of tools: numeric tools, text tools, date tools, media tools, other tools, and online tools.

 ### [Numeric tools](./ToolsSet_Number.md)
 Numeric tools include: